liuliu/ccv/site/_posts/0000-01-01-doc-convnet.markdown

 averaging 10 patches, and 39% top-1 missing rate when using the central patch in test set.

-For ILSVRC2012 dataset, the training stopped to improve at around 70 epochs, at that time, the central patch from test set obtained 41.4% of top-1 missing rate (lower is better) and the training set obtained 37.8% of top-1 missing rate.
+For ILSVRC2012 dataset, the training stopped to improve at around 70 epochs, at that time, the central patch from validation set obtained 41.4% of top-1 missing rate (lower is better) and the training set obtained 37.8% of top-1 missing rate.
 In Alex's paper, they reported 40.5% top-1 missing rate when averaging 10 patches.
 In Matt's paper, they reported 38.4% top-1 missing rate when using 1 convnet as configured in Fig.3 and averaging 10 patches.